 - Diarrhea in malnourished infants and children.
 Replacing milk formula with yogurt formula doesn't help treat diarrhea in malnourished infants and children.

 Insufficient Evidence for

 - Diarrhea associated with antibiotics.
 Eating yogurt enriched with the probiotic Lactobacillus GG seems to decrease symptoms of diarrhea in people taking antibiotics.
-But eating yogurt with other live bacterial cultures does not seem to prevent diarrhea in children receiving antibiotics.
+But eating yogurt with other live bacterial cultures might not prevent diarrhea in people receiving antibiotics.

 - Stomach damage from aspirin.
 A small study shows that eating yogurt with a specific live bacterial culture seems to reduce stomach damage caused by aspirin.

-- Bacterial vaginosis.
-Early research suggests that eating yogurt enriched with lactobacillus probiotic might slightly lower the chance of re-developing bacterial vaginal infections.
+- Vaginal infections caused by bacteria (bacteria vaginosis).
+Eating yogurt enriched with lactobacillus probiotic, along with taking an antibiotic, might help to get rid of bacterial vaginal infections faster than taking the antibiotic alone.
+Also, eating yogurt enriched with lactobacillus might decrease the risk of developing a new bacterial vaginal infection.
 There is also some early evidence that pregnant women with bacterial vaginal infections might benefit from applying lactobacillus-containing yogurt inside the vagina.